Jbleezy/BO1-Reimagined/README.md

 ### AK74u
 * Increased move speed from 100% to 105%
 * Increased move speed while aiming from 200% to 210%
+* Changed wallbuy hintstring from "AK-74u" to "AK74u"
 * Upgraded: fixed fire sound

 ### AUG